alco/objc.string/README.md

 [newStr unchain];
 ```

 A new string is allocated when the `chain` method is called.
 All successive method calls change `newStr` without allocating new strings.
-Note that the code has been formatted on multiple lines for clarity.
-With **objc.string**, all of the following examples produce the same string in the end:
+Note that the code has been formatted on multiple lines only for clarity.
+All of the following examples produce the same string in the end:

 ```objc
 NSString *testStr = @"\tapple orange plum \n";